iridakos/iridakos.github.io/_posts/2013-12-17-creating-a-simple-todo-part-2.markdown

 ---
 layout: post
 title:  "Creating a simple ToDo application with Ruby on Rails - Part 2"
+description: "Second part of the tutorial creating a simple ToDo application with Ruby on Rails."
 date:   2013-12-17 10:00:00 +0300
 preview: "This is the second part of the tutorial for creating a simple ToDo application.
 In this part, we are going to..."
 category: "tutorials"